Rep. Hiland Hall

-Hall, a Whig, was the representative for Vermont's 1st congressional district from 1839 to 1843.
+Hall was the representative for Vermont’s 1st congressional district and was a Whig.
+He served from 1839 to 1843.

 From Apr 1832 to Mar 1843, Hall missed 1,018 of 3,097 roll call votes, which is 32.9%.
 This is worse than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1833-Feb 1834||35||3||8.6%||53rd|